WatercressStudios/Seeds-of-Sylvia/Readme.md

 Check the Releases tab for releases.
 Check LICENSE.md for licensing information.

-Copyright (C) Watercress Studios 2015
+Copyright © Watercress Studios 2015